reyamag/Steganography-Program/README.md

 The terminal should then display what the encrypted text is and the length of that text that was encrypted.

 -----------------------------------------------------------------------------------------

-Output using the given testimage.png:
-Message:
-security is fun
-Message length:
-120